 June 15, 2020 (Orillia and area) – Following on the success of last year’s first combined arts and heritage awards night, the Orillia & District Arts Council (ODAC) and Orillia Museum of Art & History (OMAH) are already planning the second annual Orillia Regional Arts and Heritage Awards.
 On November 25, 2020, the two organizations will come together once again to celebrate the best and brightest from the sector, either virtually or in person.

-Members from both organizations have been working behind the scenes on the logistics of this year’s event and are excited to announce the NEW 2019 award categories:
+Members from both organizations have been working behind the scenes on the logistics and are excited to announce this year’s 2020 award categories:

 - Education in Arts, Culture and Heritage

 - Emerging Artist